morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 get_footer();
 ```

-In the child theme we've just simply added a sidebar which was not present in the parent theme.
+In the child theme a sidebar is added which is not present in the parent theme.

 ### Actions

 Actions are [more abstract](https://blog.teamtreehouse.com/hooks-wordpress-actions-filters-examples).
 They deal with *code* instead of data.
 They are used to let others insert code into an existing codebase.

-The problem with actions is that you don't known apriori where others would like to insert their code.
+The problem with actions is that no one knows a priori where others would like to insert their code.

-You can add a `before` and `after` action for every element on your webpage (logo, header, content, footer, post list, article title, ...) and still you can't make everybody happy.
+A `before` and `after` action can be added for every element (logo, header, content, footer, post list, article title, ...) and still not everybody will be happy.

 In this theme actions are used only when there is a concrete need for them.
-We don't insert empty actions hoping they will be reused later.
+Empty actions are not inserted hoping they will be reused later.

 ## Single responsibility principle